MarcTM/FrameworkPHPOO_project/project/README.md

 # MARC PROJECT 1DAW <br> PHP FRAMEWORK & JQUERY

-This is my PHP with JS/JQUERY project that I'm doing at this moment.
+This is a project with a PHP Framework and Js/Jquery.
-It consists on a Supplements page, with a Homepage, Shop, Services, Meet Us, Contact, and Login (login, register, recover_password, cart, favorites).
+It is based on a Supplements Page made by me, with a Homepage, Shop, Services, Meet Us, Contact, and Login (login, register, recover_password, cart, favorites).
+With this PHP Framework im working on controllers, models and views.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.